lidongyu16/IC3/README.md

 ```

 ### Input of IC3
+Input contains 3 parts: A, cellinfo and lrinfo.

 A is the gene expression count matrix, each row represents a cell and each colume represents a gene.